International Network for Life Studies

 1999 Asahi Shimbun Newspaper 52% 30%

 Cf. In most countries, if family's consent exists that is sufficient unless the brain dead person previously refused to be a donor.
-This means that if you did not write down a donor card saying "No" to transplantation, your organs will be removed if the family says "yes."
+This means that if you have not written down on a donor card an agreement to transplantation, your organs will be removed if the family says "yes."
 One of the reasons is that brain death is legally determined to be human death without exception in these countries.

 According to the poll by the Prime Minister's Office in July, 2002.